 Written by Zack (thezaxfactor)

 |Although never named in the episode itself, the original script for this episode names the alien spacecraft that communicates with Cheetara as “the Delta Spacecraft”.
 The script also indicates that, when the Mutants first encounter it on Hook Mountain, it has “many triangular holes in the main framework, where Delta Robots have been knocked out.”|

-|Interestingly, even though Vultureman has appeared in the series prior to this episode, the original script provides a brief note about him, as well as information about his workshop.
+|Interestingly, even though Vultureman has appeared in the series prior to this episode, the script provides a brief note about him, as well as information about his workshop.
 The script states that “Vultureman is the Mutants’ equivalent of Panthro the Technocrat”, and also that “in keeping with his name, his workshop is filled with skeletons and the random scavengings of Third Earth: a Warrior Maiden’s bow, a Snowman’s lance, a stuffed Feathered Lizard, etc.”|

-|In this episode, two different sequences of animation from previous episodes are reused, both close-up shots of ThunderCat characters – a headshot of Tygra from the episode “The Fireballs of Plun-Darr”, and also a shot of Wilykat from the opening treetop scene in “The Slaves of Castle Plun-Darr”.|
+|In this episode, two different sequences of animation from previous episodes are reused, both close-up shots of ThunderCat characters: a closeup of Tygra from “The Fireballs of Plun-Darr”, and a shot of Wilykat from the opening treetop scene in “The Slaves of Castle Plun-Darr”.|

-|This episode provides Vultureman with easily his most significant role in the series so far – and, it also marks the first occasion that he is voiced by Earl Hammond, who would voice Vultureman for the entire remainder of the series!|
+|This episode provides Vultureman with easily his most significant role in the series so far, and it also marks the first occasion that he is voiced by Earl Hammond, who would voice him for the entire remainder of the series.|

-|Interestingly, the sequence at the episode’s conclusion where the alien spaceship pushes Lion-O onto Cheetara in what many fans regard as a romantic inference was actually not in the original script, and so it may have been added by the animation studio or added by the writers further into production.|
+|The sequence at the episode’s conclusion where the alien spaceship pushes Lion-O into Cheetara, which fans rightly regard as a romantic gesture, was actually not in the original script.
+It may have been added by the animation studio, or added by the writers further into production.|